reframejs/reframe/docs/overview.template.md

 - **Server-Side Rendering** (**SSR**) for SEO and improved speed
   <br/>
-  By default all pages are rendered to HTML on the server (and hydrated in the browser).
+  By default all pages are rendered to HTML on the server and hydrated in the browser.
   <br/>
   Giving you full control over SEO and improving the user perceived load time.
 - **React Router**
   <br/>
-  The page config's `route` string syntax is the same than in React Router v4.
+  The syntax of the page config's `route` string is the same than in React Router v4.
   <br/>
   And by adding the [@reframe/react-router](/plugins/react-router) plugin you can use React Router's components `<Route>`, `<Switch>`, etc.